 Let us take a look at some of the free and open source Linux based operating systems for your Windows XP computer.

 There has been a visible increase in the share of Zorin OS user since it morphs the looks and the feel of Windows 7.
-The emulation of the user interface makes it easier for users to get accustomed to the OS without much efforts.
+The emulation of the user interface makes it easier for users to get accustomed to the OS without many efforts.
 It is a multi-functional operating system designed specifically for Windows users who want to have easy and smooth access to Linux.
 In addition to the above, there are unique programs like Background Plus, Web Browser Manager and more.
 Home page.

 If your workstation is crammed with multiple desktops, Linux Mint should find a mention amongst them even if it doesn’t happen to be your main production desktop.
 Following the widespread report of Cinnamon desktops freezing, the developers of the OS have come up with a version that brings a fix for it.
 Users can, therefore, in case of system freeze, use the keyboard shortcut ‘Ctrl+Alt+Esc’ which restarts the file manager and Settings section.
 A great easy-to-use alternative, for Windows users.
 Home Page.

 The install of the operating system is not overly difficult for anybody with experience partitioning.
-For the first time users there is an online documentation available which does a fairly good job in educating the user.
+For the first time users, there is online documentation available which does a fairly good job in educating the user.
 It’s pretty fast and responsive, as most applications fire up quickly.
 Moreover, the layout is simple and easy to understand.
 Download here.

-The OS runs on modified version of Linux and is believed to be a baggage of mixed reviews.
-It lackas a user – friendly interface which makes the process of navigation somewhat difficult.
-As soon as you venture beyond the home screen, you find yourself in a cobweb of menus that really don’t fit together properly.
+The OS runs on a modified version of Linux and is believed to be baggage of mixed reviews.
+It lacks a user – friendly interface which makes the process of navigation somewhat difficult.
+As soon as you venture beyond the home screen, you find yourself in a cobweb of menus that don’t fit together properly.
 The good part is the standard SteamOS installation includes a recovery partition on the hard drive.
 You can use this partition to restore the system drive to its original state, in case of any event of misfortune.

 If you have any suggestions to add, please do so in the comments section below.